 \subsection{Techniques for building an SDP relaxation}

 For this subsection as well as Section \ref{sec:meas}, we introduce the generic nonconvex quadratic programming problem

 where

 is a closed, convex cone with polyhedral and second-order-cone constraints defined by the data vectors $\ell_1, \ell_2 \in \R^n$ and data matrices $L_3 \in \R^{n \times d_3}, L_4 \in \R^{n \times d_4}$.
-Specifially, $\F$ is defined by two linear constraints and two second-order cone (SOC) constraints of different sizes.
-We assume that $\F$ is nonempty and bounded in which case (\ref{equ:genericQP}) has an optimal solution.
-We also assume that the constraints of $\F$ imply $x_1 \ge 0$ .
+Specifically, $\F$ is defined by two linear constraints and two SOC constraints of different sizes.
+We assume that { $\{ x \in \F : x_1 = 1 \}$} is nonempty and bounded in which case (\ref{equ:genericQP}) has an optimal solution.
+We also assume that the constraints defining $\F$ imply $x_1 \ge 0$.

 It is well known that (\ref{equ:genericQP}) is equivalent to

 where